tagdots-dev/public201/README.md

 # public201
 test public repository
-We need a  dictionary to do spll check.
+We need a  dictionary to do spell checkig the cde.